 - Fraud

 Recovering punitive damages can be challenging because you need a lot of proof that the employer retaliated against you and acted in a heinous way.
-A jury will determine the amount of punitive damages you can recover, though under certain laws there are predetermined limits depending on the company’s size.
+A jury will determine the amount of punitive damages you can recover, though under certain laws, there are predetermined limits depending on the company’s size, as earlier mentioned.